attineos/atti-components/src/components/OptionPanel/Readme.md

-A list of Option components (in a OptionPanel) :
+A list of Option components (in an OptionPanel) :

 ```js
 <OptionPanel>